JasonHunter95/pokemon-project/README.md

 ### Installation

-### You'll need Docker Desktop installed to run the project
+Note: You'll need Docker Desktop installed to run the project.

 1. Ensure you have Docker Desktop installed and running.
 2. Clone the repository: